Sweden men's national football team

-The Sweden national football team (Sveriges herrlandslag i fotboll) represents Sweden in men's international football and it is controlled by the Swedish Football Association, the governing body of football in Sweden.
-Sweden's home ground is Friends Arena in Solna and the team is coached by Janne Andersson.
-From 1945 to late 1950s, they were considered one of the greatest teams in Europe.
+The Sweden men's national football team (Sveriges herrlandslag i fotboll) represents Sweden in men's international football and it is controlled by the Swedish Football Association, the governing body of football in Sweden.
+Sweden's home ground is Nationalarenan in Solna.
+From 1945 to the late 1950s, they were considered one of the greatest teams in Europe.

 Sweden has made twelve appearances at the World Cup with their first coming in 1934.
-They have also made six appearances at the European Championship.
+They have also made seven appearances at the European Championship.
 Sweden finished second at the 1958 FIFA World Cup, which they hosted, and third in both 1950 and 1994.
 Sweden's other accomplishments also include a gold medal at the 1948 Summer Olympics, and bronze medals in 1924 and 1952.
-They also reached the semi-finals at UEFA Euro 1992, also while hosting.
+They also reached the semi-finals at UEFA Euro 1992, while hosting the tournament.

 History

 Sweden has traditionally been a strong team in international football, with 12 World Cup appearances and 3 medals in the Olympics.
-The Swedish team finished second in the 1958 World Cup, when it was the host team, being beaten by Brazil 5–2 in the final.
+Sweden national team finished second in the 1958 World Cup, when it was the host team, being beaten by Brazil 5–2 in the final.
 Sweden has also finished third twice, in 1950 and 1994.
 In 1938, they finished fourth.

 Early history

-Sweden played its first international game against Norway on 12 July 1908, an 11–3 victory at Idrottsplatsen in Göteborg.
+Sweden played its first international game against Norway on 12 July 1908, an 11–3 victory at Idrottsplatsen in Gothenburg.
 Other matches in 1908 were played against England, Great Britain, the Netherlands (twice) and Belgium; Sweden lost all five matches.
 In the same year, Sweden competed in the 1908 Summer Olympics for the first time.
-Sweden, however, lost a game in the Olympics against the Great Britain 1–12, the biggest loss in the Swedish national team's history.
+Sweden, however, lost a game in the Olympics against the Great Britain 1–12, the largest loss in the Sweden national team's history.

-In 1916, Sweden defeated Denmark for the first time.

 Sweden played in the 1912 Olympics (as hosts), the 1920 Olympics, and in the 1924 Olympics, where Sweden took the bronze and their first medal ever.

 1938 FIFA World Cup

 The 1938 World Cup was Sweden's second qualification for the World Cup.
 In the first round, they were scheduled to play against Austria, but after Germany's occupation of Austria, the Austrian team could not continue playing in the tournament.
 Instead, Sweden went straight to the quarter-finals match against Cuba.
 They beat Cuba 8–0 with both Harry Andersson (on his debut) and Gustav Wetterström scoring hat-tricks.
 In the semi-final match against Hungary, Sweden lost 1–5.
 Sweden's next match was the third-place match against Brazil.
-In that game the Swedes lost 2–4, and ended in fourth place for the first and only time in Swedish football history.
+In that game the Swedes lost 2–4, and ended in fourth place for the first and only time in Sweden national team football history.